Hr-kutsarov/Cookbook-Nourish/README.md

 - ***DONE*** Create a loading screen between pages. (*having some fun with Framer-motion.
 The used effects can be seen on the /playground page*)

-- ***DONE*** Displayed food items should be 'bookmarked' and put in a list where their individual weight is changed and their properties such as nutrition value and price are calculated.
+- ***DONE*** Displayed food items can be 'bookmarked' and put in a list where their individual weight is changed and their properties such as nutrition value and price are calculated.
 The user should be able to manipulate only the weight and the values of all macronutrients and price should change.
 The summed data is displayed in additional field.

-- ***TESTING*** E2E with Jest
+- ***DONE*** Optimized for all screens

 - ***DONE*** Deploy alpha version

+- ***NEXT*** E2E testing

 - ***NEXT*** Bookmarked data can be saved as a recipe or food log (*depends on the user's idea on how to use the data*)